ErinCall/server-management/README.md

 Deploy sites with `fab deploy:$site`

 Deploy configuration with `ansible-playbook site.yml`.
+Use the `--check` flag for a dry run.

 The ansible playbooks assume they're pointed at an Ubuntu 14.04 server, configured for passwordless sudo with an `ecall` sudoer.
 The `webserver2017` snapshot on DigitalOcean is sufficient; it includes sane iptables and fail2ban.